2 researchers looking at a film

 Imperial has adopted a risk-based application process ensuring that research is submitted to a suitable level of review based on the level of risk posed.
 The research ethics risk checklist [Word] can help determine whether your research is considered low or high risk.

-Students will need to be set up on the Worktribe system to create ethics applications.
+Staff and students will need to be set up on the Worktribe system to create ethics applications.
 Please email the Worktribe Admin mailbox to request the ability to create ethics applications.
-If you are funded by a research grant, please ask your supervisor for the research grant P number, and provide the P number in your emaiL.
+If you are funded by a research grant, please ask your supervisor for the research grant P number, and provide the P number in your email.

-Full version of the Worktribe Guidance Applicant [Word] and the Applicant Worktribe Quick Guide [Word].
+Please refer to the guidance documents: Worktribe Guidance Applicant [Word] and the Applicant Worktribe Quick Guide [Word].

 Worktribe Guidance HoD [Word] also applicable to Supervisors of student ethics application.